itisnotdone/easeovs/README.md

 # easeovs
-Will get you Openvswitch as you defined within a YAML file.
+Will get you Openvswitch as you define within a YAML file.

 ## Installation
 ```bash